 Correction of Information: If you notify us that any information is incorrect, we will review it promptly and make all appropriate corrections to our records.

 Further Information: Federal law establishes privacy standards and requires Fieldpoint Private to provide our privacy notice to members each year.
-If you have any questions about our privacy practices you may write us at Fieldpoint Private, 100 Field Point Road, Greenwich, CT 06830.
+If you have any questions about our privacy practices you may write us at Fieldpoint Private, One Greenwich Plaza, Suite A, Second Floor, Greenwich, CT 06830.

 Online Security Statement: Member Information security is a top priority at Fieldpoint Private.
 Fieldpoint Private has built a secure network architecture utilizing well-vetted technology.
 Our firm will continue to adopt new technologies to ensure confidentiality, flexibility, and a superior member experience.